Cloudxtreme/training_material/public_training/ops/crdt-and-yokozuna.markdown

 # Overview

-* Objectives
-* Prerequisites
-* Quick overview of steps involved

 ---

+# Objectives

+---

+# Prerequisites

+* Machine with 8GB RAM (and most of that free)
+* A 'devrel' installation of Riak 2.1+ with 3 available nodes

+---

 # Global Variables

-## Set a variable defining the Riak hostname.
+Set a variable defining the Riak hostname and HTTP port number

 ```
 export RIAK=localhost:10018